vassiliphilippov/erct-papers/_papers/18-duflo-dupac-kremer-2015-kenya-contract-teachers.md

   s:
     met: true
     explanation: >-
-      They assigned entire schools to the program or control condition, satisfying school-level randomization.
+      They assigned entire schools to the program or control group, satisfying the requirement for school-level randomization.
     quote: >-
-      “We set up an experiment… The ETP program provided 70 randomly selected school committees with funds… out of 210.” (pp. 93-94)
+      “The 210 schools were randomly divided into a comparison group (70 schools), and an Extra Teacher Program (ETP) group (140 schools).” (p.
+94)
     analysis: >-
-      Since the unit of randomization was the entire school, the study meets criterion S.
+      The unit of randomization was the school: 210 schools split into 70 control and 140 treatment.
+This clearly fulfills criterion S.
   a:
     met: false
     explanation: >-
       They only measured math and literacy outcomes, not all main subjects in the curriculum.
     quote: >-
-      “Standardized tests covering math and literacy questions…we find large differences… we do not see mention of science or other subjects.” (p.
+      “Standardized tests covering math and literacy questions… were administered in all schools after 5 school terms…” (p.
 97)
     analysis: >-
-      Focusing solely on math and literacy, the study did not assess other core subjects; thus, criterion A is not met.
+      The outcome assessment focused solely on math and literacy.
+No science or other subjects were tested, thus criterion A is not met.
   y:
     met: true
     explanation: >-
-      They ran the program for roughly 18–19 months, clearly exceeding one school year.
+      The program duration exceeded a full school year.
     quote: >-
-      “ETP was implemented… from May 2005 through November 2006, covering at least 3 school terms or more.” (pp. 94, 97)
+      “…70 ETP schools… over the five school terms (corresponding to 15 months of instruction) it operated.” (p.
+96)
     analysis: >-
-      With the intervention lasting over a year and a half, criterion Y is met.
+      The ETP intervention ran for five school terms (about one and a half years), clearly longer than an academic year.
+Therefore, criterion Y is met.
   b:
     met: false
     explanation: >-
-      Only the ETP schools received funds to hire contract teachers, with no corresponding resource for the control schools.
+      The treatment schools received an extra teacher (reducing class size), whereas control schools did not receive any equivalent resource.
     quote: >-
-      “…the control group continued under standard instruction with no additional teacher… (class size ~82) whereas the ETP group hired an extra teacher…” (pp.
-      92, 96)
+      “While average class size in grade 1 in 2005 in the comparison schools was 82, it was only 42–44 in ETP schools.” (p.
+95)
     analysis: >-
-      The imbalance in resources between treatment and control groups means that criterion B is not met.
+      The intervention added a teacher in treatment schools, roughly halving class size, whereas control classes remained extremely large.
+No compensating resource was given to control schools, so criterion B is not met.
   g:
     met: false
     explanation: >-